Bathroom-Buddy/.github/profile/README.md

-# 🚻 Bathroom Buddy
+# 🚻 Where2Go

-**Bathroom Buddy** is a community-powered project on a mission to make finding a clean, reliable bathroom easier for everyone.
+**Where2Go** is a community-powered project on a mission to make finding a clean, reliable bathroom easier for everyone.

 ## 💡 What We’re Building

 We believe everyone deserves access to restrooms that meet their needs — whether that means a spotless stall, a changing table for your toddler, a wheelchair-accessible entrance, or just peace of mind on a road trip.

-Bathroom Buddy is a mobile-first platform that lets users:
+Where2Go is a mobile-first platform that lets users:

 - 🧼 Find public restrooms near them
 - ⭐ Leave ratings and reviews based on real experiences